All your questions answered on our wedding videos

 Aren’t all wedding videos the same?

 Rather than risk boring you with all differences between a wedding DVD costing €600 and one costing €1350, we will leave you to judge for yourself.
 We would recommend viewing at least three sample DVDs at different price levels.
 The most entertaining, appealing and highest quality DVD should stand out without any explanation.
 If the saying “you get what you pay for” bears any truth, it is wise to view what you get for your money before fixing an exact budget.
 The best value DVD is rarely the cheapest.

 What duration will my wedding DVD film be?

 The main things that determine the running time of your film are the number of guests, the duration of the ceremony and the duration of the speeches.
-After editing, the average wedding film lasts one and a half hours to 2hours A smaller wedding usually results in a shorter DVD, while a larger wedding will have a longer DVD.
+After editing, the average wedding film lasts one and a half hours to 2hours A smaller wedding usually results in a shorter DVD, while a larger wedding will have a longer Video.